G7 Seeks Common Line On Gaza, Vows strong Support For Ukraine - UrduPoint

 Tokyo, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2023) G7 foreign ministers sought Wednesday to hammer out a common line on the Israel-Hamas war while vowing there would be no let-up in their support for Ukraine in its war with Russia.

-The ministers were expected to call in a joint statement to be issued later in Tokyo for "humanitarian pauses" in Gaza, while stopping short of urging a ceasefire.
+The ministers were expected to issue a joint statement later in Tokyo calling for "humanitarian pauses" in Gaza, while stopping short of urging a ceasefire.

 US Secretary of State Antony Blinken, arriving for the talks from his latest whirlwind middle East tour, called Tuesday for the G7 to speak "in one clear voice" on the conflict.